jedalain/CMSC-100-Lab-Exer2/README.md

 # https://jedalain.github.io/CMSC-100-Lab-Exer2/

+Steps on creating a GitHub Page:
+1. Go to your chosen repository's settings, and head to the "Pages" part
+2. From the "Build and deployment" section, in the "Branch" part, choose the main branch from the drop down and click save
+3. Go back to the "Code" page of your repository and wait for he "Deployments" to appear on the bottom-right of the page.
+4. Once it appears, open it and you'll see the link to your deployedsite.

 My key takeaways from this exercise are:
 - that it is possible to deploy a website for free, without paying a single cent.
 - it is hard to create a webpage from scratch within just two hours